 Mission is the Mystery of the Divine, whom we name God, constantly at work in the movement of the Spirit, drawing all of creation towards the wholeness embodied in the life and teaching of Jesus.
-As participants in the creative work of God we are invited into this loving and life-giving relationship.2 Mission asks us to be consciously and compassionately present to the needs of the world, especially those made poor and marginalised.3 Authentic mission engagement sheds light on situations in which the dignity of life is being denied and offers instead God's radical vision of wholeness.
+As participants in the creative work of relationship.
+Mission asks us to be consciously and compassionately present to the needs of marginalised.
+Authentic mission engagement sheds light on situations in which the dignity of life is being denied and offers instead God's radical vision of wholeness.
 Mission invites us to work together for the good of all creation so that God's vision is made real.